 Here’s the deal…

-Growing begonias in pots, it was possible to prepare the potting soil or potting mix thoroughly for each plant, and to arrange the pots in the ground in such a way so as to produce the best effect and floral display.
+Growing begonias in pots, it was possible to prepare the potting soil or fresh potting mix thoroughly for each plant and to arrange the pots in the ground in such a way as to produce the best effect and floral display.

 Now the pots are arranged in tiers, starting with the drooping kinds in the window boxes and working downward to the lowest specimens at the front of the border.